-The reason is surprising: it's because they are honest recitations of everything the resume writer has done and thinks important.
+The reason is surprising -- it's because they are honest recitations of everything the resume writer has done and thinks important.

-Before anyone actually reads yours, it must first be pulled from that database by a recruiter who is focused on filling a specific job opening and who is naturally doing so with the priorities and language of that job description firmly in mind.
+Before anyone actually reads your resume, it must first be pulled from that database by a recruiter who is focused on filling a specific job opening and who is naturally doing so with the priorities and language of that job description firmly in mind.

-So you can see that, if your resume is a gumbo of everything you've ever done and of everything that you happen to think is important (without reference to what your customers are actually buying), it is never going to work.
+So, you can see that, if your resume is a gumbo of everything you've ever done and of everything that you happen to think is important (without reference to what your customers are actually buying), it is never going to work.

 The first lessons a professional learns in any job are that, "the customer comes first," and "understand your customer's needs and sell to them."

 We all know this, yet when it comes to creating the most financially valuable document we'll ever own, this most basic of professional lessons flies right out the window.

 A resume works best when it tells a compelling story that matches your skills and experiences to the responsibilities and deliverables of a specific target job.

 Writing a resume that targets a job you'd like to do, but for which you don't have the experience/credentials, will put you up against other candidates who all have the experience and the credentials for that job, and this reduces your chances to the negligible.

 So your first task is to look at all the jobs you can do (they are all probably closely related in many ways) and choose which one will give you the best chance of reaching your goal.

-You can make this decision on many unique criteria, but assuming your main goal is to get back to work, or out of the hellhole you work in today, your best bet is to go with the job you can nail.
+You can make this decision on many unique criteria, but assuming your main goal is to get back to work, or leave your current job, your best bet is to go with the job you can nail.
 This is the job that you can make the most convincing case for on paper, the strongest argument for in person, and the job where, when you hit the ground running, you won't trip over your shoelaces.

 Those other jobs you can do?
 The layout and much of the data from your prime resume will remain the same: all you'll need to do to create these additional resumes is understand how employers define them and then, replacing the Target Job Title, edit each new resume version to reflect your credentials for this specific option.

 Successful careers don't happen by accident.
 Professional resume writing expert Martin Yate CPC is a New York Times best-seller and the author of 17 Knock Em Dead career management books.
 As Dun & Bradstreet says, "He's about the best in the business."
 For FREE resume-building advice and to view Martin's resume samples, visit the Knock Em Dead website.
-Join Martin on Twitter at @KnockEmDead and also on Google+.
+Join Martin on Twitter at @KnockEmDead.